MannyGGB/reading-notes/301-intermediate/class-notes/class-01.md

 ## React and Vite

-- Create a project in React with Vite: npm create vite@latest project name package name
+- Create a project in React with Vite:

-  framework: React
-  variant: JS
+1. npm create vite@latest
+2. Give it a name, Pick React, Pick Javascript
-  cd nameOfProject
+3. cd my-project
-  npm install
+4. npm install
+5. git init
-  npm run dev
+6. npm run dev

+GitHub

+1. Create an empty repository (do NOT add a README.md file)
+2. Follow the 'push an existing repository from your computer 'instructions on github
+3. You may need to go git add . and git commit -m 'message' before you can push.

 .env added to the .gitignore